kagg-design/kagg-fast-post-generator/readme.txt

 In WordPress development, sometimes it is needed to generate extensive databases with hundreds of thousands of posts/pages.
 Existing plugins can generate test content very slowly, with the usual rate of 1,000 posts per hour.

-The Fast Post Generator plugin can generate millions of posts/pages in minutes, which is 20,000 faster than similar plugins.
+The Fast Post Generator plugin can generate millions of posts/pages in minutes, which is 20,000 times faster than similar plugins.

 = Features =